Estimated reading time: 4 minutes

 Dr. Chapman highly recommends soliciting the help of a Christian counselor.
 Too often he’s seen friends and family members who have listened to the stories of pain in a marriage, and they’ve simply confirmed a spouse’s right to leave the relationship.

 If you feel you’re reaching a breaking point or have been betrayed, it’s best to verbalize that your marriage is in serious trouble and you intend to do something about it.
-Find a godly counselor and a good support system, and then inform your spouse of your plans to get help, welcoming him or her to join you.
+Find a godly counselor and a good support system.
+Also inform your spouse of your plans to get help, welcoming him or her to join you.

-For those who find themselves in a time of separation, Dr. Chapman encourages couples to be intentional about doing the hard word of restoration.
+For those who find themselves in a time of separation, Dr. Chapman encourages couples to be intentional about doing the hard work of restoration.
 In his book Hope for the Separated, Dr. Chapman unpacks a list of guideposts that he feels are essential in taking constructive action during a time of separation.
 Tips to consider include:

 - Guard your attitudes and actions; keep them positive.

 - Avoid or abandon any romantic relationship with another adult.